aankitkumargupta/Comparative-Analysis-Spam-Email-Classifier/README.md

 The dataset undergoes several preprocessing steps:
 Text Length Calculation: A new column 'length' is created to store the number of words in each row of the text column.

-# Tokenization: Tokenization is performed using the Natural Language Toolkit (nltk) for word tokenization.
+Tokenization: Tokenization is performed using the Natural Language Toolkit (nltk) for word tokenization.
 Commas and full stops are removed during this process.
-# Lemmatization: To maintain linguistic accuracy, lemmatization is chosen over stemming.
+Lemmatization: To maintain linguistic accuracy, lemmatization is chosen over stemming.
 This step involves reducing words to their base or root form.

+# Exploratory Data Analysis (EDA)
-# Exploratory Data Analysis (EDA) is conducted to better understand the dataset.
+Exploratory Data Analysis (EDA) is conducted to better understand the dataset.
 This includes generating a pair plot, heatmap of correlation, and histograms of word length by label.
 The goal is to gain insights into the characteristics of spam and ham emails.

 # Vectorization
 The text data is transformed into numerical vectors using the Term Frequency-Inverse Document Frequency (TF-IDF) technique.
 This step is crucial for feeding the data into machine learning algorithms.